front-commerce/developers.front-commerce.com/source/docs/essentials/create-a-business-component.md

 But for the sake of this guide, we kept it simple.
 </blockquote>

+## A word about breaking up components

 As a final note, please keep in mind that splitting code is a difficult task.
 It needs practice and refinement.
-But it is also a pretty personnal point of view.
+But it is also a pretty personal point of view.
 Thus one team could split code differently.
 In this guide we have made a choice but feel free to make yours.

-In any case, we advice you to not overcomplicate things and find a method that match your needs.
+In any case, we advise you to not overcomplicate things and find a method that match your needs.